TransMorph: Transformer for unsupervised medical image registration: Methods

 \subsection{Bayesian Uncertainty Variant}

-In this section, We extend the proposed \texttt{TransMorph} to a Bayesian neural network (BNN) using the variational inference framework with Monte Carlo dropout (\cite{gal2016dropout}).
+In this section, we extend the proposed \texttt{TransMorph} to a Bayesian neural network (BNN) using the variational inference framework with Monte Carlo dropout~(\cite{gal2016dropout}), for which we refer readers to~(\cite{gal2016dropout, yang2017fast, yang2016fast}) for both theoretical and technical details.
 We denoted the resulting model as \texttt{TransMorph-Bayes}.
 In this model, Dropout layers were inserted into the Transformer encoder of the \texttt{TransMorph} architecture but not into the ConvNet decoder, in order to avoid imposing excessive regularity for the network parameters and thus decreasing performance.
-We briefly review the fundamental ideas in the following paragraph, but we refer readers to (\cite{gal2016dropout}) for more details.
+We added a dropout layer after each fully connected layer in the MLPs (Eqn. \ref{eqn:sw_block}) and after each self-attention computation (Eqn. \ref{eqn:atten}).
+Note that these are the locations where dropout layers are commonly used for Transformer training.
+We set the dropout probability $p$ to 0.15 to further avoid the network imposing an excessive degree of regularity on the network weights.